Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Guinea-Bissau and from Calgary.
+I'm losing my edge to the kids from Brunei and from Shanghai.

 But I was there.